 These pumpkin dinner rolls are just the thing to balance your entire turkey day meal!

-I just love Thanksgiving sides – I could eat them all year!
-And I’m always looking for ways to use pumpkin puree outside of the usual pumpkin desserts, so pumpkin bread rolls are an easy 5-star winner for me!
+I just love Thanksgiving sides — I could eat them all year!
+And I’m always looking for ways to use pumpkin purée outside of the usual dessert recipes, so pumpkin buns are an easy 5-star winner for me!

 Ingredient Notes and Substitutions

-- Warm Milk – The keyword here is warm – not hot!
-Warm milk gets the yeast going and makes the pumpkin dinner rolls mouthwateringly moist.
+- Warm Milk – The keyword here is warm — not hot!
+Warm milk gets the yeast going and makes the pumpkin bread rolls mouthwateringly moist.

 Hot milk would kill the yeast, and cold milk would take too long to work!